 I remember finding Neil Young’s Time Fades Away at a record show back in the early ’00s for only a few bucks.
 I was only beginning to dive into Neil’s catalog at the time; reaching further than the greatest hits and my beloved Ragged Glory.
 The album was full of tunes I hadn’t heard of before and I gave it a spin when I got home.
 There didn’t seem to be any top 40 hit in the mix, but I thought a few of the tracks were good enough for “classic rock” radio.
-Despite the lack of a hit single, the album sold very well in the ’70s, reaching gold status fairly quickly when it was released in ’73 on vinyl, cassette, and 8-track.
+Despite the lack of a hit single, the album sold very well in the when released in ’73, reaching gold status fairly quickly.

 Neil adamantly didn’t handle things very well due to his own alcohol abuse and the recent death of his friend/Crazy Horse rhythm guitarist Danny Whitten.
 Danny was to be with Neil for this tour but was unable cut it in rehearsal due to a heroin addiction.
 After Neil handed him his walking papers with $50 and a plane ticket back to LA to get cleaned up, Danny passed away within a few hours from mixing his arthritic medication with alcohol.
-All the while Neil had THIS tour, a 65 shows in 90 days commitment, to slog through.
+All the while Neil had a commitment to a 65 shows in 90 days tour.
 Wow.

 In 1987 Neil labeled it as “the worst record I ever made”.

 The album opens up with the title track, Time Fades Away.
 The tune has a country groove with some harp and pedal steel action added in.
 The lyrics are about a father who is advising his son to not waste his time with the drugs because life is too short.
 (Or perhaps Neil is talking about Danny.)
 I dig the slide work on this one.